This scenario is relevant for businesses that need to process images.

 - Custom Vision Service.
 The Computer Vision API returns a set of taxonomy-based categories.
 If you need to process information that isn't returned by the Computer Vision API, consider the Custom Vision Service, which lets you build custom image classifiers.

-- Azure Search.
-If your use case involves querying the metadata to find images that meet specific criteria, consider using Azure Search.
+- Cognitive Search (formerly Azure Search).
+If your use case involves querying the metadata to find images that meet specific criteria, consider using Cognitive Search.
 Currently in preview, Cognitive search seamlessly integrates this workflow.

-Cosmos DB doesn't autoscale in terms of provisioned request units (RUs).
-For guidance on estimating your requirements, see request units in our documentation.
+You can provision Cosmos DB to autoscale for SQL API only.
+If you plan to use other APIs see guidance on estimating your requirements, see request units in our documentation.
 To fully take advantage of the scaling in Cosmos DB, understand how partition keys work in Cosmos DB.

 NoSQL databases frequently trade consistency (in the sense of the CAP theorem) for availability, scalability, and partitioning.
 In this example scenario, a key-value data model is used and transaction consistency is rarely needed as most operations are by definition atomic.
 Additional guidance to Choose the right data store is available in the Azure Architecture Center.
 If your implementation requires high consistency, you can choose your consistency level in Cosmos DB.